ND-SaNDwichLAB/direct-vs-summary-study/ReadMe.md

 This repository contains the replication package for the paper:

 **Exploring Direct Instruction and Summary-Mediated Prompting in LLM-Assisted Code Modification**
-*VL/HCC 2025 — IEEE Symposium on Visual Languages and Human-Centric Computing*
+_VL/HCC 2025 — IEEE Symposium on Visual Languages and Human-Centric Computing_

+The arXiv preprint is available [here](https://www.arxiv.org/abs/2508.01523).

 ## Package Structure

 The package is organized as follows:

 - **`pasta-plugin/`**
   Source code and resources for the IntelliJ plugin PASTA used in the study.
+The plugin is also available on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28121-pasta-ai).

 - **`qual-analysis/`**
   Materials for qualitative analysis.

   - `codebook.pdf`: Codebook for interview analysis.
   - `coded_quotes.csv`: Anonymized, coded interview segments.

 - **`quant-analysis/`**
   Materials for quantitative analysis.

   - `requirements.txt`: Python dependencies.
 After installing them, all Jupyter notebooks can be run successfully.
   - `analysis/`: Jupyter notebooks, data files, and result figures for quantitative analysis.
     - `data/`: Contains task outcomes, prompt strategy selections, and questionnaire responses (e.g., NASA-TLX, perceived utility, and self-reported experience).